Vincent Ogé: Uprising, capture and execution

 After receiving reports of Ogé and Chavannes' activities in late October, the colonial government dispatched a force of roughly 600 militia led by a Général de Vincent to defeat the rebels.
 However, the rebels managed to hold their ground and repulsed the force sent against them, which was forced to retreat back to Cap‑Français.
 The rebels, many of whom had served in the colonial militia, organised themselves into battalions, elected officers and fortified their positions.

 In response to the failure of the initial attack, a subordinate of de Vincent, Colonel Cambefort, was sent from Cap‑Français with 1,500 men to launch a second attack on the rebels.
 Cambefort's troops, many of them French Royal Army soldiers, routed Ogé and Chavannes' rebels, a large number of which had already deserted.
 Ogé and Chavannes managed to escape the colonial government and fled to the nearby Captaincy General of Santo Domingo, a Spanish colony.

 On 20 November 1790, Ogé and 23 rebels, including Chavannes, were captured by the colonial authorities in the town of Hinche, surrendering after receiving guarantees of safety from the Spanish.
 However, the Spanish colonial authorities handed over Ogé and his associates to their French counterparts; the rebels were marched to Cap‑Français under armed guard and imprisoned.
 In January 1791, Ogé was interviewed by the French prosecutor Bocquet de Frévent.

 In February 1791, Ogé was finally placed on trial by the colonial government in Cap‑Français.
 He was sentenced to death, and Ogé was executed by being broken on the wheel on 6 February in the presence of Blanchelande and several politicians from the colonial assembly.
-After his execution, Ogé's head was decapitated and placed onto a pike for public display, a punishment previously inflicted on rebels by the colonial government in previous slave rebellions.
+After his execution, Ogé's head was cut off and placed onto a pike for public display, a punishment previously inflicted on rebels by the colonial government in previous slave rebellions.

 Six months after Ogé's executions, rebel slaves led by Dutty Boukman rose in revolt, sparking the Haitian Revolution.
 Though Ogé never fought against the institution of slavery itself, his execution was frequently cited by rebel slaves during the revolution as a justification for continuing to resist the French colonial government rather than accept prospective peace treaties.
 After twelve years of fighting, the rebels successfully overthrew French rule in Saint-Domingue.